flyteorg/flytesnacks/examples/extending/README.md

 ### Backend Plugin

+Backend plugins are implemented in one of two ways:
+* As Flytepropellor extensions
+* Using the Flyte agent service

+#### Flytepropellor Extensions

 {ref}`Writing a Backend plugin <extend-plugin-flyte-backend>` makes it possible for users to write extensions for FlytePropeller - Flyte's scheduling engine.
 This enables complete control of the visualization and availability of the plugin.